LabTranslationalArchitectomics/riboWaltz/README.md

   The second plot consists of 4 metaheatmaps that show the abundance of the 3' the and 5' end of the reads mapping around the start and the stop codons, stratified by their length.
 This plot, generated by `rends_heat`, is particularly useful for understanding which extremity of the reads is the best choice for the computation of the P-site offset.
 Even if __riboWaltz__ is able to automatically recognize the best read end to use for the P-site identification, in some cases it may be necessary to provide this information.
 Also in this case it is possible to restrict the output to a subset of read lengths specified by a confidence level *cl*.

-  Note that as for all the metaprofiles generated by __riboWaltz__, the data table associated to the plot contains three main columns: the first one indicating the distance (in nucleotides) from either the start or the stop codon, the second one reporting the value of the plot corresponding to that position and the third one specifying if the line of the data table refers either to the inital or to the final region of the coding sequence.
+  Note that as for all the metaprofiles generated by __riboWaltz__, the data table associated to the plot contains three main columns: the first one indicating the distance (in nucleotides) from either the start or the stop codon, the second one reporting the value of the plot corresponding to that position and the third one specifying if the line of the data table refers either to the initial or to the final region of the coding sequence.
 If the metaprofile is stratified for the length of the reads, an additional column with this information is present.
 Only for `rends_heat' the data table includes an additional column that specifies the extremity of the reads involved in the plot.

     example_ends_heatmap <- rends_heat(reads_list, mm81cdna, sample = "Samp1", cl = 85,
                                        utr5l = 25, cdsl = 40, utr3l = 25)
     example_ends_heatmap[["plot"]]
 ![example_ends_heatmap](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_ends_heatmap.png)

   In our example, looking at the reads aligning around the translation initiation site (TIS) it is clearly visible a different trend of the signal coming from the 5' and the 3' extremity.
-In fact, the distance between the 5' end and the TIS varies depending on the read length (shorter the reads, closer are the 5' ends to TIS), while the 3' end often alignes on a specific nucleotide.
+In fact, the distance between the 5' end and the TIS varies depending on the read length (shorter the reads, closer are the 5' ends to TIS), while the 3' end often aliges on a specific nucleotide.
 This may suggest that the more stable extremity (i.e. the best option for the identification of the P-site offset) is the latter one and this information can be passed to the function `psite`.
 Nevertheless, in our example we are going to employ the automatic selection of the extremity to show how __riboWaltz__ works without any restriction (see below).

 ### P-site offset